Accessibility statement

 What we’re doing to improve accessibility

 We are committed to inclusive design.
-This means that each new component that we make will be built to the highest WCAG standards we can.
+This means that each new component that we make will be built to the highest WCAG standards we can test regularly with tools such as pa11y.
 We also continue our commitment to testing our new designs and product features with a broad and diverse range of audiences.

 Preparation of this accessibility statement

-This website will undergo an accessibility audit in June 23.
-This test will be carried out independently by Accessible by Design.
+This website was last tested in September 2023.
+The test was carried out by Accessible by Design.